-Building and improvements10-20 yearsEquipment3-5 yearsFurniture and fixtures5 years
+Building and improvements 10 - 20 years

+Equipment 3 - 5 years

+Furniture and fixtures 5 years

-Amounts included in construction-in- progress at year end relate to the Canopy Child Advocacy Center (CCAC).
+Amounts included in construction-in- progress at June 30, 2018 relate to the Canopy Child Advocacy Center (CCAC) renovation.
+The renovation was completed and placed into service in the year ended June 30, 2019.